 Deficit repair payments are the amounts paid to the Trustee of the Plan to fund any pension plan deficit.
 A deficit will arise when the total liabilities exceed the total assets of the pension plan.
-In such circumstances, the obligation is placed on the service provider to fund the shortfall.
+In such circumstances, the obligation is placed on the service provider to fund the shortfall6.
 The challenge faced by regulators is whether the service provider should bear the risks of the pension scheme deficit or customers, through regulated charges.
 There are a number of factors that can influence a surplus or deficit in a pension plan, including:

-- the level of risk involved in the investment portfolio; - the macro economic performance and financial factors that may have reduced the earnings of the pension plan; - contributions made to plan (Employee and Employer) and operating and administrative costs to manage the plan; - the legislative changes that may have increased the cost of benefits and restricted the type of investments to be adopted by a pension plan; - changes in life expectancy, therefore extending the duration of benefit payments; and - the overall management of the plan.
+- the level of risk involved in the investment portfolio; - the macro-economic performance and financial factors that may have reduced the earnings of the pension plan; - contributions made to plan (Employee and Employer) and operating and administrative costs to manage the plan; - the legislative changes that may have increased the cost of benefits and restricted the type of investments to be adopted by a pension plan; - changes in life expectancy, therefore extending the duration of benefit payments; and - the overall management of the plan.

 While the trustee of T&TEC's pension plan is Republic Bank, all final investment decisions are made by T&TEC and hence, the management of T&TEC has control over the level of risk involved in the investment portfolio and the overall management of the pension plan.
 All other factors that might affect the plan are external, and T&TEC's management committee will have to put contingencies in place to deal with such issues.
-With a defined benefit plan employers will need to dip into the company's earnings in the event that the returns from the investments devoted to funding the employee's retirement fall short of actuarial forecasts.
-At the current time T&TEC's plan is not in deficit, so this is not an issue for T&TEC in the immediate future.
+With a defined benefit plan, employers will need to dip into the company's earnings in the event that the returns from the investments devoted to funding the employee's retirement fall short of actuarial forecasts.
+At the current time 7 T&TEC's plan is in deficit and the RIC will carefully consider how, if at all, this will impact regulated charges.

-&lt;sup>6 The converse can also exist whereby a pension scheme has a surplus; this may be used to allow the participating employer a contribution holiday, where until the surplus is used up, the employer need not make its usual contributions to the scheme.
+6 The converse can also exist whereby a pension scheme has a surplus; this may be used to allow the participating employer a contribution holiday, where until the surplus is used up, the employer need not make its usual contributions to the scheme.
 This is dependent on the rules of the plan.